 So you're interesting in making and finishing your own watch, but what will you actually be doing?
 The Seminar weekend is a tour through some of the most sought-after finishing found on modern watches, all done by you.
 Join our expert watchmakers as they teach the theory and history behind what makes your watch tick, then guide you through each process with careful and accessible tuition.
+You don’t need any prior experience; the weekend is built from the ground up to be accessible to anyone, even if you’ve never picked up a screwdriver before.

 We also offer bespoke packages and can arrange weekends for groups of friends,